 This is a systematic review of including 16 papers, totaling 564 fractures.
 Salter Harris 1 injuries are said to have a 36% rate of growth disturbance.
 Unfortunately, there is no indication anywhere as to whether these Salter-Harris 1 injuries were displaced or not.

-Bottom line: There is no case report I could find (nor could David Newman in his search at SmartEM) that shows a non-displaced Salter-Harris 1 injury having a poor outcome.
+Bottom line: There is no case report I could find that shows a non-displaced Salter-Harris 1 injury having a poor outcome.
 However, because of the mixed definition, this literature is very difficult to decipher.

 Should we immobilize Salter-Harris 1 fractures?